Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/vagrant_slides.md

     - Tool for configuring the boxes (install software on machine)
     - Examples: shell scripts, Chef, Puppet..
 - Providers
-    - "Backend" the box is based on
+    - "Backend" on which the box is based
     - Examples: VirtualBox, Hyper-V, AWS, Docker...

 ---